-In our Pet Hospitals we are changing the number of pets our clients can register for free treatment, from three pets to one.
-(For existing clients these changes don’t come into effect until 30 October.
-For new clients these changes start from 31 July 2017)
+In our Pet Hospitals we have changed the number of pets our clients can register for free treatment, from three pets to one.
+(For existing clients we announced these changes on 31 July and they came into effect on 30 October.
+For new clients these changes started from 31 July 2017)

 For clients affected by these changes, any pets needing lifelong care will continue to be supported.

 For 100 years, we have been providing veterinary services to people struggling financially to care for their pets.
 To date, we have provided more than 100 million treatments to over 20 million pets.
 As a charity, we receive no Government funding and are entirely dependent on charitable donations and the generosity and support from the public.